Characters of Casualty: Sah Brockner

 Sah Brockner, played by Arin Smethurst, first appeared on 9 October 2021.
 Sah is Casualty's first transgender and non-binary character and the character uses they/them pronouns.
 Producers described Sah as a cool person who does not want to be seen as vulnerable or trying too hard, but noted that they would meet their match in boss Jan Jennings (Di Botcher), who wants to get to truly know Sah.
 On the character, Deborah Sathe, senior executive producer, said: "We are delighted to welcome Arin to the Casualty family and launch our new paramedic Sah for the Saturday night audience.
 Sah will get themselves into all sorts of professional adventures whilst masking their own personal sorrow.
 In a world where our privacy is something to be treasured, will Sah be able to keep theirs?"

 On their casting in the series, Smethurst said: "I am honoured to be joining the spectacular Casualty family as a shiny new paramedic.
 I'm so excited to portray this transgender, non-binary, salty but fiercely compassionate character and hope they are not only well-received, but also a source of awareness for those who have never met someone like me."
 The role marked Smethurst's first television role, who graduated from college a year prior to their casting.
 Writing in a piece for the Metro in Pride Month, Smethurst said that being cast as Sah was "incredibly validating" for them.
 They explained that prior to their casting, Sah had not been given a queer identity and that their casting in the role led to producers moulding the character around Smethurst's real-life identity.
-Since Sah was not initially wrote as a non-binary character prior to this, Smethurst found it affirming that Casualty producers were not just "ticking a diversity box".
+Since Sah was not initially written as a non-binary character prior to this, Smethurst found it affirming that Casualty producers were not just "ticking a diversity box".
 On scenes where Sah's identity is not respected in the show, Smethurst explained that it was important for these scenes to be transmitted.
 They felt that since queer people face discriminatory comments daily, it was important to portray the attitudes that they endure.
 Smethurst also revealed that an overwhelming number of people had reached out to say they felt "seen, represented, emboldened, affirmed, comforted by Sah and their journey".

+Flynn Byron

+Flynn Byron, played by Olly Rix, first appeared on 15 March 2025.
+Rix's casting was confirmed in February 2025, with the BBC billing the character as 'a complex character'.

+On his casting, Rix said: "It’s been a pleasure to join the Casualty cast in such a dynamic role.
+Flynn crashes into the world of it from a very different background, resulting in a complex and exciting story in Internal Affairs and beyond.
+It’s a brilliant new chapter for the show and I am excited for the audience to get to know Flynn."